 Immediately after this offering we will have 37,500,000 (or 43,125,500 if the underwriter's over-allotment option is exercised in full) ordinary shares outstanding.
 Of these shares, the Class A ordinary shares sold in this offering (30,000,000 Class A ordinary shares if the underwriter's over-allotment option is not exercised and 34,500,000 shares if the underwriter's over-allotment option is exercised in full) will be freely tradable without restriction or further registration under the Securities Act, except for any Class A ordinary shares purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act.
-All of the outstanding founder shares (7,500,000 founder shares if the underwriter's over-allotment option is not exercised and 8,625,000 founder shares if the underwriter's over-allotment option is private placement warrants (8,250,000 warrants if the underwriter's over-allotment option is not exercised and 9,150,000 warrants if the underwriter's over-allotment option is exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.
-Upon the closing of the sale of the forward purchase securities, all of the forward purchase shares, forward purchase warrants and Class A ordinary shares underlying the forward purchase warrants will be restricted securities under Rule 144.
+All of the outstanding founder shares (7,500,000 founder shares if the underwriter's over-allotment option is not exercised and 8,625,000 founder shares if the underwriter's over-allotment option is exercised in full) and all of the outstanding private placement warrants (8,250,000 warrants if the underwriter's over-allotment option is not exercised and 9,150,000 warrants if the underwriter's over-allotment option is not exercised and 9,150,000 warrants if the underwriter's over-allotment option is exercised in full) will be restricted securities under Rule 144, in that they were issued in private transactions not involving a public offering.
+Upon the closing of the sale of the forward purchase securities, all of the forward purchase warrants will be restricted securities under Rule 144.